N7ghtm4r3/APIManager/documd/QRCodeHelper.md

             QRCodeHelper qrCodeHelper = new QRCodeHelper();

-            // This will create a file at "yourPath/file.itsSuffix" with a squared QRCode qrCodeHelper.createQRCode("YOUR DATA", "yourPath/file.itsSuffix", 250);
+            // This will create a file at "yourPath/file.itsSuffix" with a squared QRCode
+            // You need to add the "com.google.zxing:javase" dependencies to your project to work correctly qrCodeHelper.createQRCode("YOUR DATA", "yourPath/file.itsSuffix", 250);

-            // This will create a file at "yourPath/file.itsSuffix" with a custom dimensions QRCode qrCodeHelper.createQRCode("YOUR DATA", "yourPath/file.itsSuffix", 250, 200);
+            // This will create a file at "yourPath/file.itsSuffix" with a custom dimensions QRCode
+            // You need to add the "com.google.zxing:javase" dependencies to your project to work correctly qrCodeHelper.createQRCode("YOUR DATA", "yourPath/file.itsSuffix", 250, 200);

             // This will read a QRCode and shows its content